jebutton/automation-test-target-site/README.md

 # automation-test-target-site
-A simple website for testing Selenium using new languages.
+A simple website for learning how to use Selenium with languages other than Java.